Participate in nature’s patterns

 This is also true of daisies and dandelions, the number of spirals are Fibonacci numbers.

-All the above is the theme of one of our popular boxes that comes with your subscription to Beautiful Discovery.
+All the above is the theme of one of our popular boxes that comes with your subscription.
 The box includes our golden ratio spirals science booklets, spirals coloring sheets, real pine cones, computer models of the spiral formation, crafts and much more.